 4) You want to connect to the best WI-FI network around you

 If you live in an area that has multiple Wi-Fi network, chances are that you will be tempted to try them and see how it goes.
 After all, you will not miss a network that is faster and better than your current one.
 If you choose a new network around you, you will have to change the current Wi-Fi network and go for the new one.

 Other times, you may have connected to a different network around you and would like now to change to a better network.
 All these reasons can make you ditch your current Wi-Fi network and choose a different one altogether.

-How To Change WIFI Network On Google Home Complete Effortlessly in Second
+How To Change Wi-Fi Network on Google Home Effortlessly

 - Go to your Google Home app on your mobile device and then launch it.